Notse/Calculator-Desktop-App/README.md

-# calculator-App
+# Calculator-App
 This is a cross platform Calculator desktop application built on electron framework.

 ### Version